 Kat Brady is our Executive Administrator and she also fills a number of other roles throughout the day.
 She holds a BA in Journalism and Mass Communications, with a background in the software industry, and nearly a decade of experience in digital marketing.
 Kat is passionate about exploring, discussing, dissecting, and restructuring existing social systems.
 She believes in the powers of technology and community to amplify personal experiences and expose injustices.
 Kat has been an integral part of LCIS since it’s very start.

 Vicky Foster is our Accounts Payable and Accounts Receivable coordinator, and she’s a proud RIT/NTID Graduate.
-She is the newest addition to the LCIS team, using her highly valuable accounting skills to balance the business end of this company.
+She joined the LCIS team in 2017, using her highly valuable accounting skills to balance the business end of this company.
 Born deaf and raised in Okinawa, Japan in a military family, Vicky did not learn ASL until she was 11 years old.
+Her family relocated to Rochester, NY, the US city with the highest per-capita deaf population, to ensure Vicky had access to quality educational opportunities.
 Her true passion lies in event planning, a skill she began to hone during her undergraduate years as the Social Director of the Ebony Club on campus.
 An entrepreneur at heart, Vicky and her partner are founding their own event planning business based in Rochester, NY.

 Selma Deloris is our Accounts Manager, she interacts with both customers and interpreters to form strong longterm relationships.
 Selma has an Associates Degree in Accounting and experience in Human Resources.
 She hopes to see her children inherit a world where health and happiness are human rights, not privileges.